Conditions for successful data assimilation: The collapse and non-collapse of particle filters

-which we solve for $m$ and then plot the maximum dimension $m$ as a function the ratio of the noise in the model and the noise in the data; all values smaller than this maximum dimension are shown in figure \ref{fig:FilterMap} as the light blue area.
+Another way to see this is to set $\epsilon =q/r$ so that the balance condition for successful optimal particle filtering becomes \begin{linenomath*} \end{linenomath*} which we solve for $m$ and then plot the maximum dimension $m$ as a function of the ratio of the noise in the model and the noise in the data; all values smaller than this maximum dimension are shown in figure \ref{fig:FilterMap} as the light blue area.

 We conclude that the optimal particle filter works for high-dimensional data assimilation problems if $\epsilon$ is either small or large.
 The case of large $\epsilon$ is the case typically encountered in practice.
 The reasons are as follows: if $\epsilon$ is small, then the model is very accurate.
 In this case, neither accurate nor inaccurate data can improve the model predictions (this case corresponds to the vertical line in figure \ref{fig:CompareMap}), i.e. data assimilation is unnecessary since one can simply trust the predictions of the model (\ref{model}).
 If $\epsilon$ is large, then the uncertainty in the data is much less than the uncertainty in the model, i.e. we can learn a lot from the data.
 This is the interesting case and the optimal particle filter (or the implicit particle filter) can be expected to work in such scenarios.
-However, problems occur when $\epsilon\approx 1$ and if the state dimension exceeds $m\approx 20$.
+However, problems occur when $\epsilon\approx 1$.
 We expect this case to occur infrequently, because typically the data are more accurate than the model.